ALBUE/Resume/README.md

 # Resume
 ## A little about who I am.
-I was born and raised in Ketchikan, Alaska.
+I was born and raised in Ketchikan, Alaska, the son of Norwegian immigrants.
 I live with my wife in East Anchorage.

 ## My hobbies and pastimes.